StephanJoubert/home_assistant_solarman/README.md

 Then proceed to configuration.

 # Configuration

-## Get the IP and Serial Number to use in the configuration.
+1. Get the IP and Serial Number to use in the configuration.

-For this, find the internal IP of the logger on the DHCP server, and then open a browser and navigate to the IP.
+Find the internal IP of the logger on the DHCP server, and then open a browser and navigate to that address.
 If you are prompted for a username/password, use "admin" as username and "admin" as password.

 Once logged in, expand the "Device information" and note the Device serial number, as well as the IP used.

 ![WebPortal](./web_portal.png)

-## Check the version of the solarman logger
+2. Check the version of the solarman logger.
 If the serial number starts with 17xxxxxxx or 21xxxxxxx (protocol V5), the component should work.
+If not, you may need to try the component for V4 of the protocol mentioned above.

 3. On your DHCP server, reserve the IP for the WiFi data logger so that it will not change.

-In your configuration.yaml file, add the solarman platform under "sensors"
+4. In your configuration.yaml file, add the solarman platform under "sensors"

 ## Example: